AxatSachani/CodeTalk/README.md

 ## Technologies Used

-- Node.js and Express for the server-side.
+- Nodejs and ExpressJS for the server-side.
-- kotlin for the front-end.
+- Kotlin for the front-end.
 - Socket.io for real-time communication.
 - MongoDB for the database.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Images